 Contingent liabilities are recognized in the consolidated financial statements where the likelihood of the obligation arising is deemed probable and measurable by management.
-Contingent assets are not recognized on the financial statements even if probable; rather note disclosure is provided.
+Contingent assets are not recognized in the consolidated financial statements even if probable, rather note disclosure is provided.
 Probable is defined as being more than 50% likely to occur.